prebid/Prebid.js/modules/fledgeForGpt.md

 ## Overview

-This module enables the registering and running of fledge auctions.
+This module enables the handling of fledge auction by GPT.
 Bid adapters can now return component auction configs in addition to bids.

-Those component auction configs will be registered by prebid and will be run *only* when the prebid ad wins.
+Those component auction configs will be registered to the GPT ad slot, and GPT will be responsible to run fledge auction and render the winning fledge ad.

 Find out more [here](https://github.com/WICG/turtledove/blob/main/FLEDGE.md).